Cartier Building: Construction

 Holbrook did build a 5-story residence on the eastern site of the lot at 8 East 52nd Street, but he sold it to Ernest Kempton Adams.
 Gilbert designed a six-story residence for Holbrook on the western side of his 52nd Street lot, which would have been the site of the apartment hotel.
 In December 1902, Robert W. Gibson was announced as the architect for Morton Plant's residence.
 Gibson filed plans for Plant's house with the New York City Department of Buildings in May 1903; the plans called for a five-story limestone house to cost $300,000.
 Gilbert filed plans that November for Holbrook's house, which was to be a six-story limestone structure costing $95,000.
-Plant's residence at 651–653 Fifth Avenue was completed in 1905, and he and his wife Nellie moved into the house.
+Plant's residence at 651–653 Fifth Avenue was completed in 1905, and he and his wife Nellie moved into the house; the structure had cost $400,000 to construct.
 The facade of the Holbrook House was finished by that April, and his house was finished the next year.